icinganalysis/icinganalysis.github.io/content/april_first.md

 ![April_first.png](images%2FApril_first.png)

-While icing weather is a serious topic for aircraft, several sources have used [debatably] humorous illustrations of the hazards.
+While icing weather is a serious topic for aircraft, several sources have used [debatably] humorous, instructive illustrations of the hazards.

 ### Aviation Weather For Pilots and Flight Operations Personnel.
 AC 00-6A (Cancelled)